Thursday, March 13, 2025

 I couldn't have been happier in such desolation whereas I freak out in airports.
 Safe and sound from the elements.

-We stopped at a tea shop and ate a bowl of noodles.
+We stopped at a tea shop just past the Thong La and we all ate a bowl of noodles.
+It was the only meal on the menu.

-I slurped down my noddles with my eyes on northern face of Chomolungma.
+I slurped down my noodles with my eyes on northern face of Chomolungma.

 The next day in Kathmandu I damn near died.

-After two weeks I drove a motorcycle across Nepal to Jomsom.
+After two weeks was well enough to a motorcycle across Nepal to Jomsom.

-Never-changing life in the rain shadow of the monsoon.
+Ne’er-changing life in the approaching shadow of the winter.

 No comments: